Cortado-J/Multiset/README.md

 Installaion is merely a matter of adding the file Multiset.swift to your project.
 I haven't shown any further installation notes.

+## Testing
+A test file is included using Xcode's XCT test routines which tests all methods.

+## License
+Code is under the MIT License.

 ## Efficiency and complexity
 It is not as efficient as it could be.
 In particular I haven't checked the complexity of the methods.